 iWOMAN hosted its first “Global Spotlight on Women” thought symposium on September 19th to empower women from the C-Suite to Hollywood to address inequities that adversely impact working women.
 The event brought together 80 of the top women executives from the entertainment industry, business, and banking, along with several world leaders and other industries that support doing business in New York City.
 The Global Spotlight on Women featured panels of women at the top of their fields to make a joint pact to ensure women are treated equally in all industries, paying special attention to the jobs in media and entertainment.

-On a beautifully warm fall day, women from across industries gathered together at Gracie Mansion to dissect issues related to gender-pay equity and DEI, then share solutions-based action items to highlight steps the city can take to further its women-forward agenda.
+On a beautifully warm fall day, women from across industries gathered at Gracie Mansion, home of New York City Mayor Eric Adams, to dissect issues related to gender-pay equity and DEI.
+The women then came up with solutions-based action items that highlight the steps city agencies and other organizations can take to foster a more inclusive women-forward agenda.

 The event kicked off with a chance for attendees to meet and mingle, fostering an environment where women at the top of their game could network and get to know the other changemakers in their industries.
 After sparking new connections and meeting new friends, attendees filed into the ballroom to begin the day’s important conversations vital to advancing the city’s women-forward plans.

-While everyone enjoyed their vegan meal prepared by Mayor Adams’ personal chef, legendary television, film, and theater producer Debra Martin Chase set the tone with an inspirational fireside chat.
-Alongside iWOMAN Founder Cathleen Trigg-Jones, Martin Chase spoke about her time coming up in the industry as a Black woman.
-Her lucrative career is a testament to how hard work pays off.
-But her passion for the industry and desire to see more stories on the big screen featuring people who looked like her was the driving force that led to her success.
+While everyone enjoyed a vegan meal, specially prepared by Mayor Adams’ personal chef, legendary television, film, and theater producer Debra Martin Chase set the tone with an inspirational fireside chat, hosted by iWoman founder, Cathleen Trigg-Jones.
+Martin Chase spoke about her time coming up in the industry as a Black woman, and the difficulties she faced during her climb to the top to eventually being named "One of the Ten Most Bankable African American Producers in Hollywood" by Black Enterprise Magazine.
+Her lucrative career is a testament to how hard work pays off, but Martin Chase says her passion for the industry and desire to see more stories on the big screen featuring people who looked like her, was the driving force that led to her success.

-When she got her deal with Walt Disney after her work on “The Princess Diaries,” she realized she was one of the first, if not the first, Black woman to get such a deal.
-It proved she really had people in important positions truly believe in her and her vision.
+However, it was when she landed her deal with Walt Disney after her work on “The Princess Diaries,” Martin Chase said she realized she was one of the first, if not the only, Black woman to get such a deal.
+She says it helped that she had people people in important positions truly believe in her and her vision.
 Martin Chase continues to break barriers in the entertainment industry and paves the way for the generations that walk behind her.

-After hearing about Debra Martin Chase’s story, the first panel of the day was introduced.
+Following Martin Chase's inspirational story, two panels featured speakers breaking down the problems and impact of pay equity.
 The goal of this first discussion was to highlight gender pay equity in the workplace and the role of diversity, equity, and inclusion initiatives that have become vital to a successful company culture in the past few years.

 Moderator and former head of DEIA at Amazon, Latasha Gillespie, started our panelists off by asking how we can take DEI initiatives seen globally and apply them more locally.
 Panelist Claudia Romo Edelman has first-hand experience with this aspect of DEI with her organization We Are All Human, which specifically works on creating more equitable environments for all across the globe.